 Another quick, quiet getaway is the Blackbird Island hike at Waterfront Park, with wildlife and Cascade views along a mostly flat, 2-mile (round-trip) walk.

 For something more exciting, Leavenworth Ziplines run April through October.
-The attraction darts from ridge to ridge — taking riders up to 190 feet above Beaver Creek Valley — and includes up to nine ziplines, one double-decker platform and a quarter-mile zipline.
+The attraction darts from ridge to ridge — taking riders up to 190 feet above Beaver Creek Valley — and includes up to nine ziplines, one double-decker platform and a suspension bridge.
 Tours range from two to three hours and include small-group options.

 Find More thrills at Bike Pump Park in Enchantment Park, where bicyclists of all skill levels can try an exciting new way to ride.
 It’s one of the few paved tracks of its kind on the West Coast, with banked curves, rollers and berms.

 Remember to check road conditions and tire/snow chain restrictions for mountain passes in the winter at www.wsdot.com/traffic/passes, and to call ahead or go online to confirm the availability of specific attractions and amenities before you hit the road.

 Food always tastes best after a day outdoors, and Leavenworth has an abundance of restaurants serving up hearty goulashes and sausages.

 The massive Rhein Haus (a satellite of the original Seattle restaurant) makes its own sausages and pretzels and has three bars, multiple levels and a deck overlooking Front Street, the best seat in town for mountain-viewing and people-watching.